oroscow/phageDisplayAnalysis/1_sequenceAnalysis/readme.md

 ## Compatibility:
 * PyCharm is the recommended IDE to use for running terminal scripts.
 If using Spyder, avoid version 5 as this version for has conflicts with the xlsxwriter package and may get stuck on importing modules.
 * Confirmed to work with Python 3.9.
-Later/earlier versions may work but have not been verified.
+Later/earlier versions may work but have not been tested.
 * Confirmed to work in Windows and unconfirmed in Macs and Linux.
 Path names may need to be changed to suit Macs and Linux' formats.